thefLink/Memfiddler/README.md

 - The 'encryption' is not really an encryption.
 It's sole purpose is to confuse memory scanners.
 - Memfiddler does not support shellcode which does multithreaded-foo

+### Todo
+- The shellcode on the network is in cleartext.
+I should probably add something to change that